AdoboPeanuts/Smart-Contract-Solidity/README.md

-# Unit 20 - "Looks like we've made our first contract!"
+# Unit 20 - "Looks like we've made our first contract!" by John Mangahas

 ## Background